williampeterpaul/blog/README.md

 - To build the website `python main.py articles/*.md`

 - An example deployment might look like `aws s3 sync build/ s3://AWS_BUCKET --acl public-read`

+Please note that while parsing works on a basic level, it's far from meeting any formal markdown specifications